 Arts and Cultural Diversity

-'Human rights underpin all the work we do, ‘Human rights are rights inherent to all human beings, whatever our nationality, place of residence, sex, national or ethnic origin, colour, religion, language, or any other status’
+'Human rights underpin all the work we do, ‘Human rights are rights inherent to all human beings, whatever our nationality, place of residence, sex, national or ethnic origin, colour, religion, language, or any other status’ The Universal Declaration of Human Rights (UDHR)

 We work for all communities in Donegal utilising Arts and Cultural practice to:

-- Build capacity in diverse Arts and Cultural throughout Donegal, we do this through:
+Build capacity in diverse Arts and Cultural throughout Donegal, we do this through:

-- Mentor / Artist partnerships with arts, educational and cultural organisations
+- Mentor / Artist partnerships with arts, educational and cultural organisations.

-- Improve access to participate in the Arts for all
+Improve access to participate in the Arts for all

 - Listening groups